Skip to main content

 How This Is Calculated

-Source: Post sizing per IRC 2021 Table R507.7 (Deck Post Height and Load Area).
+Source: Prescriptive limits per IRC 2021 Table R507.4 (Deck Post Height — maximum height by post size, species group, and tributary area; 40 psf live + 10 psf dead basis, No. 2 grade, wet service factor included).
 Axial compression design per NDS 2024 Chapter 3 — column stability factor Cp accounts for unbraced length and slenderness ratio.
 Species reference values from NDS 2024 Supplement Table 4A.

 4x4 vs 4x6 vs 6x6: When Each Size Applies